jtwb/serve-gulp/README.md

 ### Is this like Webpack Dev Server?

 Yes.
-Webpack dev server writes to an in-memory FS, while Gulp-JIT just captures the output of the gulp stream.
+Webpack dev server writes to an in-memory FS, while serve-gulp just captures the output of the gulp stream.

 ### Can I provide my own gulp tasks?

 Yes.
-Gulp-JIT will behave reasonably by default.
+Serve-gulp will behave reasonably by default.

 Default operations: